vlcoscar8/JS--Recipes_App/README.md

 So the project is based on using a lot of fetch functions with get and post methods to create the flow explained previosly.

 Stack used: Javascript vanilla & SCSS with the support of a personal api deployed on heroku.
-You can find the documentation of the api here:
+You can find the documentation of the api here: https://apirecetasoscar.herokuapp.com/api-doc/ and the code of the api here: